kohxuan/FlavorsOfMalaysia_WordPressFoodPromotionWebsite/README.md

 ### 🚀 Getting Started: Setting Up the Website Locally

-Since this website was developed on a local server, follow these steps to set it up in your own local environment.
+Since this website was developed on a local server, follow these steps to set it up in own local environment.

 > **Prerequisites:**
-> You need a local server environment installed on your computer. **[XAMPP](https://www.apachefriends.org/index.html)** is a great free option that includes Apache (web server) and MySQL (database).
+> A local server environment is needed to be installed on computer. **[XAMPP](https://www.apachefriends.org/index.html)** is a great free option that includes Apache (web server) and MySQL (database).

 **Step-by-Step Guide:**

-1.  **🖥️ Start Your Local Server**
+1.  **🖥️ Start Local Server**
     -   Open the XAMPP Control Panel.
     -   Start the **Apache** and **MySQL** services.

 2.  **📂 Download and Place the Website Files**
     -   Download the **`myblog.zip`** (108 MB) file from the link provided in the `File Structure` section above.
     -   Unzip the downloaded file.
 This will create a folder named `myblog`.
-    -   Move the entire `myblog` folder into the `htdocs` directory inside your XAMPP installation folder (e.g., `C:/xampp/htdocs/`).
+    -   Move the entire `myblog` folder into the `htdocs` directory inside the XAMPP installation folder (e.g., `C:/xampp/htdocs/`).

 3.  **🗃️ Create and Import the Database**
-    -   Open your web browser and go to `http://localhost/phpmyadmin`.
+    -   Open web browser and go to `http://localhost/phpmyadmin`.
     -   Click on **New** to create a new database.
 Name it **`myblogdb`** and click "Create".
-    -   Select the `myblogdb` database you just created from the left-hand sidebar.
+    -   Select the `myblogdb` database that just created from the left-hand sidebar.
     -   Click on the **Import** tab at the top.
     -   Click "Choose File" and select the **`myblogdb.sql`** file from this repository.
     -   Scroll down and click **Go** to start the import.
 Wait for it to complete.